kearry/oworld/FIXES_HISTORY.md

 - **Test Case:** "should not crash if localStorage exists but getItem is not a function"

 ### Fix Commit ID
+`3d87ee9...`

+## Fix: Missing .env File Causing JWT Errors (2025-11-28)

+### Issue
+The application was failing with `[next-auth][error][JWT_SESSION_ERROR]` and `TypeError: localStorage.getItem is not a function`.
+The `localStorage` error was a side effect of the Next.js Error Overlay trying to display the fatal auth error.
+The root cause was the application crashing due to a missing `NEXTAUTH_SECRET` and other environment variables.

+### Root Cause
+The `.env` file was missing from the project root.
+While `.env.example` existed, the actual environment file used by `next-auth` to load the `NEXTAUTH_SECRET` was absent.
+This caused `next-auth` to fail drastically during session decryption, leading to a 500 error.
+When Next.js tried to show this error in the overlay, it triggered the `localStorage` issue (likely due to the specific CLI/environment context).

+### Fix
+Created a `.env` file populated with content from `.env.example` and a generated 32-byte base64 string for `NEXTAUTH_SECRET`.

+### Matching Test
+- **Manual Verification:** The presence of the `.env` file should resolve the `JWT_SESSION_ERROR` and allow the application to start without the 500 error loop.

+### Fix Commit ID
 (To be committed)